-Payroll tax audits often focus on payments to contractors, including whether payments are subject to payroll tax as wages paid to common law employees, or under the employment agency provisions or relevant contract provisions.
+Payroll tax audits often focus on payments to contractors including whether contract payments are under an arrangement of common law employment, employment agency or relevant contracts.
 These three concepts are complex and evolving.
 As such, it is prudent for businesses to seek tax advice.
-In this article, tax lawyers, Lyndon Garbutt and DJ Alexander, consider the implications of a recent Court of Appeal decision, Integrated Trolley Management, regarding the employment agent provisions.
-To access this document, please click: Payroll tax and employment agency contracts ...
+In this article, tax lawyers, Lyndon Garbutt and DJ Alexander, consider the implications of a recent Court of Appeal decision, Integrated Trolley Management, regarding the employment agent provisions. ...

 Following on from his previous published views on a correct interpretation of section 100A, West Garbutt Principal – Director, Mark West has provided further comment following the BBlood decision (by Thawley J), the decision by the Full Federal Court in the Guardian AIT appeal and the issue by the ATO of its final ruling TR 2022/4.
 Mark submits there remain significant unresolved inconsistencies between the ATO's approach in TR 2022/4 - and the words of section 100A and the case law.
 To access this document, please click: Section 100A update ...